 Dance Concert 2021

-Mercy’s Dance Program will host a Dance Concert on Saturday, May 1, 2021 at 7:30 p.m. in The Harry and Jeanette Weinberg Auditorium.
+Mercy’s Dance Program will host a virtual Dance Concert on Saturday, May 1, 2021 at 7:30 p.m.
+Stay tuned for more information regarding registration!

 Highlights from 2020

 Rosanna Rivera, a professional dancer, shared her love of Flamenco dance with the Dance Troupe and the Apprentice Dance Company in two amazing master classes.
 She also set a beautiful Flamenco piece on Dance Troupe.

 Danah Bella, Chair of the dance program at Peabody Conservatory, joined the Dance Troupe to give a master class and to discuss the B.F.A. program.

 Mercy High School is excited to have a newly formed Chapter of NHSDA (National Honor Society for Dance Arts).
 The National Honor Society for Dance Arts™ (NHSDA) is a program of the National Dance Education Organization, created to recognize outstanding artistic merit, leadership, and academic achievement in students studying dance in public and private schools in K-12 education, dance studios, cultural/community centers, performing arts organizations, and post-secondary education.
 Through the NHSDA, students are provided opportunities for mentoring, networking, and leadership development, as well as national and state-level scholarship and award opportunities.
 We were thrilled to induct our first students in the Spring of 2020.